ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: still hard to distinguis the two suggested categories if the question is asked to a gen AI model, as that can also do more standard classification.

 Chair: hearing approaches and concern of schedules.
 Show of hands on splitting VS keeping generic.

-O1: prefer broad: 11
+* O1: prefer broad: 11
-O2: prefer narrow/split: 4
+* O2: prefer narrow/split: 4
-O3: strongly oppose broad: 5
+* O3: strongly oppose broad: 5
-O4: srongly oppose narrow: 5
+* O4: srongly oppose narrow: 5
-O5: need more info: 9
+* O5: need more info: 9

 Member: This topic is evolving so fast that it needs to be carefully considered.

 Member: what needs to be known to achieve more clarity.
 Needs to dive into more specific uses.
-Is it better to include an overly blunt? not satisfied with or remove it alltogether...?
+Is it better to include an overly blunt? not satisfied with or remove it altogether...?

 Group: discussion on show of hand options.